rustwasm/book/src/game-of-life/implementing.md

 read and write to the WebAssembly linear memory space, but only as an [`ArrayBuffer`][array-buf] of scalar values (`u8`, `i32`, `f64`, etc...).
 WebAssembly functions also take and return scalar values.
-These are the building blocks upon which all WebAssembly and JavaScript communication is built.
+These are the building blocks from which all WebAssembly and JavaScript communication is constituted.

 [host-bindings]: https://github.com/WebAssembly/host-bindings/blob/master/proposals/host-bindings/Overview.md
 [array-buf]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer